-It is Black History Month, so it’s only fitting that I pay my respects to all of the greats throughout Black American History.
+It is Black History Month, so it’s only fitting that I pay my respects to all of the greats throughout Black History.
 Personally, my Black History Month is celebrated 12 months out of the year.
-But until the told and untold history of Black Americans becomes a requirement throughout our grade schools and universities, then the annual event will continue.
-There’s been a lot of recent controversy surrounding this month due to the comments made by Actress/FOX News Contributor Stacey Dash.
+But until the untold history of African people becomes a requirement throughout grade schools and universities, this annual event will continue.
+There’s been a lot of controversy surrounding this month due to recent comments made by Actress/FOX News Contributor Stacey Dash.
 However, Actor Morgan Freeman did make similar comments regarding this celebration in a 2009 interview.

 The links are as followed:

 Scott, D. M. (n.d.).
 February is African-American History Month.
 Retrieved from http://www.africanamericanhistorymonth.gov/about.html